BGI-Qingdao/SLR-superscaffolder/README.md

 *Notice : If any error happens in the middle and the running exits upon the last step, you can re-run run.sh and it will automatically detect and skip all completed previous steps.*

-*Notice : Independent execution of each step is supperted.
+*Notice : Independent execution of each step is supported.
 But to get the correct final output, you must re-run all subsequent steps.
 That is, re-run step-[n+1 , 6] if you re-run step-n.*

 - 4th.
 Organize the final file structure for cleanning.